 “Treating AFib is more than just managing the rhythm disorder, because AFib is really a symptom of other underlying conditions,” Armbruster says.
 “So we try to focus on AFib prevention by addressing risk factors such as high blood pressure, sleep apnea and obesity.”

-Other risk factors for AFib are thyroid disease, diabetes, heart failure, heart valve disease, excessive alcohol or stimulant use and chronic lung disease.
+Other risk factors for AFib are thyroid disease, diabetes, heart failure, heart valve disease, chronic lung disease and heavy alcohol or stimulant use.

 Armbruster says proper management of AFib requires a multidisciplinary approach.